 Rosaldo MZ, Lamphere L, Bamberger J. Chapter 'Is female to male as nature is to culture?' in Woman, culture, and society.
-Woman, culture, and society.
+In: Woman, culture, and society.
 Stanford, Calif: Stanford University Press; 1974.

 Leslie J, McGee M, University of London.
 School of Oriental and African Studies.
 Invented identities: the interplay of gender, religion, and politics in India.
+Vol. SOAS studies on South Asia: understandings and perspectives.
 New Delhi: Oxford University Press; 2000.